 multipartLevel: " "

-To work with MARC in Metafatcture is more easy than in CATMANDU.
-The difficulties are introduces with repeatable fields.
+To work with MARC and transform it in Metafatcture is more generic than in CATMANDU since no marc specific maps are needed.
+But some difficulties come with repeatable fields.
 This is something you usually don’t know.
 And you have to inspect this first.

 Flux: